aaz25/431-2021/README.md

 - Dr. Love does allow students in degree programs where the course would be an overload to take 431 (and 432) as a fellowship course.
 - Students in the PQHS department wishing to waive 431 should discuss that with their advisor and with Dr. Love (in July or August), and should consider whether [serving as a volunteer teaching assistant](https://github.com/THOMASELOVE/431-2021#note-for-prospective-teaching-assistants) would be in their best interest.

-### Detailed Materials will appear in mid-July 2021
+### Detailed Materials will appear in late July 2021

 Dr. Love will begin to (a) think seriously about and (b) post syllabus and other materials for the course in July 2021.
 If you have questions about the course in the meantime, you can reach him by email at `thomas dot love at case dot edu`.